BSHA3/bipmad/README.md

 - The Segwit witness commitment prefix has been changed to `0f0f0f0f0f0f`, from Bitcoin's `6a24aa21a9ed`.
 This is for simplicity only.
 See: https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#commitment-structure for Bitcoin's specification.

+- Addresses are in a modified `base58check` format - the checksum is calculated by 2 rounds of SHA3-256 instead of SHA256.